This post may include affiliate links. Thank you for your support.

 Instructions

-• Adjust to taste: Taste the sauce and adjust for seasoning, adding more sugar or honey for sweetness and more vinegar for tang.
+• Adjust the Sauce to Taste: Taste the sauce and adjust for seasoning, adding more sugar or honey for sweetness and more vinegar for tang.

 Notes

-Nutritional information are an estimate based upon 24 servings.
+Nutritional information is provided as a courtesy and the nutrition facts are an estimate based upon 24 servings.
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition